 Historical auction data provides valuable insights into this specimen’s price trajectory over recent decades.

-Current market dynamics reflect collector enthusiasm in this historically significant issue.
+Current market dynamics reflect sustained collector enthusiasm for this historically significant first clad proof issue.

 Market Activity: 1971-S DCAM Half Dollar